awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

 ### Control a Lambda Function of a Lambda Authorizer<a name="api-gateway-lambda-authorizer-token-control-lambda-function"></a>

-To grant another AWS acccount permission to call [authorizer:create](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/authorizer-create) or [create\-authorizer](https://docs.aws.amazon.com/cli/latest/reference/apigateway/create-authorizer.html) to control the Lambda function used in your Lambda authorizer, you can create the following IAM policy\.
+To grant IAM principals in the account that owns the API permission to call [authorizer:create](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/authorizer-create) or [create\-authorizer](https://docs.aws.amazon.com/cli/latest/reference/apigateway/create-authorizer.html) to control the Lambda function used in your Lambda authorizer, you can create the following IAM policy\.

 ```
 {